dragonGR/AdvancedMemoryManager/README.md

 3. Reallocating the array to a larger size.
 4. Copying the array.
 5. Printing the reallocated and copied arrays.
+7. Defragmenting memory blocks.
-6. Printing memory blocks before and after deallocation.
+8. Printing memory blocks after defragmentation.
-7. Decrementing the reference count to trigger deallocation.
+9. Decrementing the reference count to trigger deallocation.

 ## License
 This project is licensed under the MIT License.